The Best Easy and Cost-Effective Soul Food Recipes

 1. Place sweet potatoes in a large pot and cover with water; bring to a boil.
 Boil until tender when pierced with a fork or knife, anywhere from 40 to 50 minutes.

-1. Carefully strain your sweet potatoes from the pot and run under cold water until safe to touch and discard the skin.
+1. Carefully strain your sweet potatoes from the pot and run under cold water until safe to touch.
+Then, discard the skin.

 1. Lightly mash sweet potato apart and place in a large bowl.
 Add butter and mix with an electric, hand, or stand mixer until well combined.